sethm/3b2-simulator/README.md

     - 630 MB SCSI disk
     - 120 MB SCSI QIC tape

+## Usage

+**TODO:** Documentation about usage will be placed here, or on the GitHub wiki for this project with a pointer here.
+I do not consider this simulator ready for wide distribution because it is not yet propertly documented.

 ## Acknowledgements

 The simulator framework used to control the 3B2 simulator, known as SCP